 Whether you top avocado bruschetta with one, serve it with asparagus and dukkah or treat yourself to eggs benedict, there is nothing quite so glorious as cutting into that runny, golden yolk and knowing that you've just poached an egg perfectly.

-First things first, though: The Australian Women's Weekly's Test Kitchen know-how:
+First things first, though: our Test Kitchen know-how:

 How to poach eggs perfectly